Master of Science in Mental Health Counseling

 School of Arts and Sciences

 The CACREP-accredited Master of Science in Mental Health Counseling program prepares students to work as counselors and therapists in hospitals, clinics, private practices, treatment centers, and other community settings.
 The program provides an important theoretical framework and hands-on professional training for students interested in becoming clinical mental health counselors.
-With a strong base of ethical behavior, counseling theories, professional counseling identity, treatment planning, counseling research, assessment, and professional development, students graduate with a capacity for critical thinking and counseling effectiveness that can be translated into practice with individuals, families, and groups from diverse backgrounds.
-More than 20 clinical internship and practicum sites are available, providing students with the opportunity to select from a variety of supervised training experiences while cultivating relationships with licensed clinical mental health counselors and other mental health professionals.
+With a strong base of ethical behavior, counseling theories, professional counseling identity, treatment planning, counseling research, assessment, and professional development, students graduate with a capacity for critical thinking and counseling effectiveness that can be translated into practice with adults, children, families, and groups from diverse backgrounds.
+Over two dozen clinical internship and practicum sites are available, providing students with the opportunity to select from a variety of supervised training experiences while cultivating relationships with licensed clinical mental health counselors and other mental health professionals.

 Who It's For

-- The small cohorts promote close, supportive peer relationships.
-Cohorts “stick together,” taking nearly all their classes together, allowing you to form connections with fellow student-colleagues that often last long after graduation.
-Many alumni report that they rely on their former classmates for consultation and professional networking.
+- The small size of cohorts promotes close, supportive peer relationships and connection that lasts long after graduation.
+Many alumni report that they rely on each other for consultation and professional networking.

-- The curriculum is based on the nationally-recognized CACREP training standards.
+- Curriculum is based on the nationally recognized CACREP training standards.

-- The MSMHC program uniquely focuses on many counseling theories, including cognitive behavioral, psychodynamic, humanistic, interpersonal process, family systems, and multicultural counseling theories.
-You'll learn to rely on theory as a way to “think actively” and make sense of the many complex issues clients bring to therapy.
+- The program will help you to build a strong theoretical foundation.
+You'll learn to rely on theory as a way to “think actively” and make sense of the complex issues clients bring to counseling.

-- There are opportunities for you to do research, including paid research opportunities.
+- There are opportunities for research, including paid opportunities.
 You can get involved with core faculty’s research labs and work on the editorial team of a scholarly journal.
-Faculty who have authored and edited numerous articles and book chapters will guide you through conducting valuable research.

 - You will have many opportunities to attend professional conferences at reduced costs and may even be able to present at a conference.